daniyalnazeer55/anomaly_detection_nuclear_power_plant/README.md

 ## Pipeline Usage

 ### 1. Preprocessing & Data Loading
-Run the preprocessing script or open `notebooks/01_eda_preprocessing.ipynb` to clean sensor readings, handle missing attributes, normalize values, and segment time-series data using sliding windows.
+Run the preprocessing script or open `notebooks/Data Processing.ipynb` to clean sensor readings, handle missing attributes, normalize values, and segment time-series data using sliding windows.

 ### 2. Training the Models
 To train the transformer model or benchmark baselines, execute the core training script: